IsaiahPaget/IsaiahPaget/README.md

 Software engineer based in Canada.
 At work I use Javascript, HTML/CSS, SQL and OutSystems to build web applications for governments and credit unions all over North America.
 Some of my daily challenges are: Looking around my cat so I can see the screen, and figuring out why this code isn't working.

 On the weekends and in my free time I am skateboarding, rock climbing and building projects with tech that excites me.
-Recently I have been enjoying Python, Java and Typescript for some classic OOP style development.
+Recently I have been enjoying Python, Java and Typescript for my personal projects.
 I also have a keen interest in security and low level programming and like to challenge myself with some C every once in a while.

 Looking forward to connecting with fellow developers and exploring new technologies.
 Feel free to reach out!
 Check me out on [LinkedIn](https://linkedin.com/in/isaiahpaget), and visit my [portfolio](https://isaiahpaget.ca)!